-Many human resources and payroll departments use employee id numbers to keep track of employee records.
-The number can also verify an employee's identity when they apply for a loan or credit or file their taxes.
+Many human resources and payroll departments use employee identity numbers to keep track of employee records.
+The number can be required when you apply for a loan or credit or file your taxes.

-If you're unsure where to find your employee identification number on your check stub, don't fret.
-This article will explain everything you need to know about employee id numbers, including where to find yours on your check stub.
+Without further ado, let's deep dive into this article to learn everything you need to know about employer & employee id numbers, including where to find yours on your check stub.

-An employee id number is a number or code your company uses to identify you as an employee.
+An employee ID number is a number or code that a company assigns to its employees, serving as a unique reference.

 Your employer's payroll department will use your employee id number to track your wages and earnings.
 If you have more than one job, your employer will use this number to ensure you are paid the correct amount.